tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/4 Adult Respiratory Distress Syndrome/Adult Respiratory Distress Syndrome.md

 [WRONG] Coronary artery spasm

 * Common cardiovascular complications in patients with acute respiratory failure include hypotension, reduced cardiac output, arrhythmia, endocarditis, and acute myocardial infarction.
 These complications may be related to the underlying disease process, mechanical ventilation, or the use of pulmonary artery catheters.

-# Question 13
-Which diagnostic test is routinely used for patients with suspected respiratory failure?
-(Select all that apply)

-[RIGHT] Chest x-ray
-[RIGHT] Arterial blood gas analysis
-[WRONG] Right-sided heart catheterization
-[RIGHT] Electrocardiography

-* Respiratory failure may be associated with a variety of clinical manifestations.
-However, these are nonspecific, and very significant respiratory failure may be present without dramatic signs or symptoms.
-This emphasizes the importance of measuring arterial blood gases in all patients who are seriously ill or in whom respiratory failure is suspected.
-Chest x-ray is essential.
-Electrocardiography should be performed to evaluate the possibility of a cardiovascular cause of respiratory failure; it also may detect dysrhythmias resulting from severe hypoxemia or acidosis.
-Right-sided heart catheterization is controversial and would only be used in cases where cardiac involvement is suspected.

 # Question 14
 Which result indicates an airflow obstruction in a patient with suspected chronic respiratory failure?